 Using a softball bat to play baseball would most likely result in cracking or breaking your bat.
 Softball bats are not designed to withstand the forces resulting from an impact with a baseball.

 The same would be true of using a fast-pitch softball bat in a slow-pitch game; the performance might be really good and the ball might come off the bat pretty fast, but you would most likely damage your fast-pitch bat.

 You could use a slow-pitch bat in a fast-pitch softball game without damaging it but the larger weight (actually, larger moment-of-inertia) makes the slow-pitch bat more difficult to swing quickly and you would probably not hit as well.

-There are so many different bats on the market – which piece will be best for you?
+There are so many different bats on the market – which piece of baseball equipment will be best for you and your baseball games?
 Which one might be a dud?
 Is this one right for your league?
 What makes that one worth the price?